Kevin Durant Returns For Golden State Warriors Versus New Orleans Pelicans, But Stephen Curry Will Sit Tonight

 Kerr said he will monitor Durant’s fatigue and feel during the upcoming games.
 The Warriors have three meaningless games remaining in their regular season schedule.

-The Warriors head coach said that these three games are perfect for Durant to get his conditioning, timing and rhythm before the Playoffs.
+The Warriors head coach said that these three games are perfect for Durant to get his conditioning, timing, and rhythm before the Playoffs.
 Golden State plays the Utah Jazz on Monday and the Los Angeles Lakers on Wednesday.

 Otherwise, Durant said he knew he could overcome the injury.
 He said he knows it will take some time for him to mentally feel like everything is okay.
 Nonetheless, he said that it felt normal after he practiced with the guys.

 Moving forward, Durant said he will try to focus on each day.
-He said playing basketball is his favorite thing so it difficult to be away from the game.
+He said playing basketball is his favorite thing so it’s difficult to be away from the game.
 However, he kept his sights on the bigger picture.
 Now, that big picture is here as Kevin Durant is ready to return.

 As for the Pelicans, They are not expected to be at full strength either.
 New Orleans is expected to sit Anthony Davis and DeMarcus Cousins.